Prime-TITAN-CameraMan/termux-desktops/README.md

-# Termux X11 XFCE54 Desktop
+# Termux X11 XFCE4 Desktops
 Setup XFCE4 desktop in Termux with hardware acceleration alongwith desktop audio functional.
 A whole setup of Native and PRoot

 ---